mohitkumar36/videoWork/README.md

 # videoWork
-GUI interface to upload video generate frames from it and display a frame of it.
+QT based GUI interface to upload video generate frames from it and display a frame of it.